Add a resource record

 Enter the name of the resource record group — this is the domain for which the group will be created.
 You can create a resource record group:

-- for the primary domain (zone name) — leave the field blank.
-For example, if you leave the field blank for the zone
+- for the main domain (zone name) — leave the field empty.
+For example, if you leave the field empty for the

-a group will be created with the nameexample.com.
+zone, a group will be created with the nameexample.com

 first

-a group will be created with the namefirst.example.com.
+zone, a group will be created with the namefirst.example.com

-- for the primary domain (zone name) — leave the field blank.
-For example, if you leave the field blank for the zone
+- for the main domain (zone name) — leave the field empty.
+For example, if you leave the field empty for the

 -

-Select resource record type in the group — A, AAAA, TXT, CNAME, MX, NS, SRV, SSHFP, ALIAS, CAA, DNAME, HTTPS, SVCB.
+Select the type of resource records in the group — A, AAAA, TXT, CNAME, MX, NS, SRV, SSHFP, ALIAS, CAA, DNAME, HTTPS, SVCB.

 -